-- Outcomes data—including survival, infections, and surgical complications—which accounted for 33.3% of the overall score for each hospital in every specialty except cardiology/heart surgery, for which it accounted for 38.3%;
+- Outcomes data—including survival, infections, and surgical complications—which accounted for 33.3% of the overall score in every specialty except cardiology/heart surgery, where it accounted for 38.3%;

-- Structure, meaning resources related directly to patient care, such as specialized clinics and nurse-patient ratios, which accounted for 33% of the overall score for each hospital in every specialty;
+- Structure, meaning resources related directly to patient care, such as specialized clinics and nurse-patient ratios, which accounted for 33.3% of the overall score in every specialty;

-- The hospital's reputation among experts—based on a survey of pediatric specialists and subspecialists—which accounted for 15% of the overall score for hospitals in every specialty but cardiology/heart surgery, for which reputation accounted for 8.5% of the score;
+- The hospital's reputation among experts, based on a survey of pediatric specialists and subspecialists, which accounted for 15% of the overall score in every specialty except cardiology/heart surgery, where reputation accounted for 8.5% of the score;

-- The hospital's adherence to best practices within specialties, which accounted for 9.2% of the score for hospitals in every specialty except cardiology, for which it accounted for 9.9%; and
+- The hospital's adherence to best practices within specialties, which accounted for 9.2% of the score in every specialty except cardiology, where it accounted for 9.9%; and

-- Infection prevention, which accounted for 9.2% of the score for hospitals in every specialty except cardiology, for which it accounted for 9.9%.
+- Infection prevention, which accounted for 9.2% of the score in every specialty except cardiology, where it accounted for 9.9%.

 The Best Children's Hospitals

-U.S. News named 10 hospitals to the Honor Roll, which denotes "pediatric centers that deliver exceptionally high-quality care across multiple specialties."
+U.S. News named 10 hospitals to its Honor Roll, which denotes the 10 hospitals that garnered points for being highly ranked in multiple specialties.

 The Honor Roll includes: